So Many Choices

 When trying to decide on the best type of bike, think about these questions:

-What would you like to do with your new bike?
+- Where would you like to ride your new bike?

 If you are buying a bike to ride with a group of friends, buy something similar to what they ride.
 You will not be able to keep up with road bikes if you are on a mountain bike or cruiser.
 And a road bike cannot go on the dirt or the sand.

 If you enjoyed a three speed as a child, you may find this a fun bike again.
 If you disliked the road bike you bought a few years ago, perhaps a mountain bike would be better.

 Road bicycles are designed to be ridden fast on smooth pavement.
 They have smooth, skinny tires and "drop" handlebars, and can be used for on-road racing.
 They are usually lighter than other types of bicycles.
 They can be ridden on paved trails, but most people find them uncomfortable and unstable on unpaved trails.
 Most road bikes are not capable of carrying heavy loads.

 Cyclocross bicycles are a special type of road bike designed to be raced on a mixed surface course (combination of pavement, unpaved trails, gravel, grass).
 They have a drop handlebar like regular road bikes, but the tires are a littler wider for more off-road traction, and they have a different style of brake that helps to prevent mud buildup in the frame.
 Cyclocross bicycles are sometimes called 'cross bikes or cx bikes for short.